Surry County, Virginia: History

 In 1873, a New Jersey timberman, David Steele, with financing from Baltimore interests, began a lumber business in Surry County but went bankrupt a decade later.
 Baltimore investors Waters and Company incorporated the Surry Lumber Company in 1885.
 In 1886 it incorporated the Surry, Sussex, and Southampton Railway, which delivered lumber to Scotland wharf on the James River (now the Jamestown Ferry terminal).
 The company (headquartered at Sedley, Virginia) and SS&S railroad grew, reaching their heyday around 1920.
 But the company did not replant after it cut the old-growth pine, and found further logging in the area difficult after 1925.

 In 1927, it closed its mills in Dendron, Virginia, causing considerable economic distress in the county.
 The railway went bankrupt in 1930.
 Gray Lumber Company of Waverly, Virginia, which replanted its timber cuts, bought 15,000 acres from the Surry Lumber Company in 1941, and other companies soon bought the rest of the company's acreage.

-The Temperance, Industrial and Collegiate Institute, a school for African Americans, was located in Surry County from 1892 to 1928.
-A Virginia State Historic Marker is located at the site of the former campus in Claremont, and a memorial to the school's founded, John Jefferson Smallwood, is located at the Abundant Life Church Cemetery in Spring Grove.
+The Temperance, Industrial and Collegiate Institute, a school for black Americans, was located in Surry County from 1892 to 1928.
+A Virginia State Historic Marker is located at the site of the former campus in Claremont, and a memorial to the school's founder, John Jefferson Smallwood, is located at the Abundant Life Church Cemetery in Spring Grove.

 As part of Virginia's "Massive Resistance" to integration following Brown v.
 Board of Education, Surry County closed its white public schools so no black students could attend.
 Foundation's School, a private, whites-only school was established.
 Grants and other provisions were made to provide public support for private education for the white students affected.